rapaktech/rest-api/README.md

 Here's a brief of the routes and how they work.

+To READ all user, send a raw JSON GET request to locahost:3000.

 To CREATE a new user, send a raw JSON POST request to locahost:3000/users containing your user info in a JSON object like this: